 This is a guest post by Tobias Rodriguez.
 Tobias runs seminars on Conflict Management and is a leading member of Toastmasters in Barcelona.
-He is running an introductory seminar this Thursday for the Barcelona Internet Startups meetup group.
-Event Page
+Follow him on twitter Follow @conflictmentor or check out his blog.

 An ancient Greek storyteller, called Aesop, said: An Eagle was soaring through the air when suddenly it heard the whizz of an Arrow, and felt itself wounded to death.
 Slowly it fluttered down to the earth, with its life-blood pouring out of it.
 Looking down upon the Arrow with which it had been pierced, it found that the shaft of the Arrow had been feathered with one of its own plumes.
 “Alas!” it cried, as it died.